raspberrypi/documentation/usage/sonic-pi/README.md

 1. Press **play** to start the program.

-1. Whilst the tune is playing, comment out the last three lines by adding a `#` symbol to the start of each line like this:
+1. While the tune is playing, comment out the last three lines by adding a `#` symbol to the start of each line like this:

 	```ruby
 	# loop do
 	#   play_my_synth
 	# end
 	```

 1. Next change some of code in the function, and press **play** again.
 Now you are really rocking!

-Sonic Pi offers so much more functionality to both coders and musicians alike than has been mentioned here.
-If you want to try some more features then move onto [the next tutorial here](worksheet-2.md)